 - 1. At least two people are required to lift the server vertically from both sides, place it on the guide rails, and push it into the cabinet.
 See (1) in Figure 7-8. - 2.
-Align both sides of the server with the mounting bars and tighten the captive screws on the panel.
-See (2) in the Figure 7-8.
+Press the mounting ears on both sides of the server against the mounting bars, open the baffle plate of the captive screws on the mounting ears, and tighten the captive screws.
+See (2) in Figure 7-8.